BauHtu and SoChaDa

 BauHtu and his father live in this crude house in MauGoKey village.
 Actually it is not a house at all, it was used to store rice, but they had nowhere else to live.
 His mother passed away a long time ago from opium overdose.
 She mainlined opium and used other drugs.
 His father is quite deaf.
 He has two younger brothers who are normal.

-We bring him hope from the Bible and pray.
+We bring him hope and tell him the gospel story and pray.
 It brings a faint smile.

 SoChaDa

 Meet SoChaDa in GaGhah village!
 This picture was one year ago.
 Do you remember we made so many trips to the hospital to get this hemangioma taken care of.
-The mother did not follow up and now one year later she has had another baby!!
+The mother did not follow up and now one year later I was shocked to find out she has had another baby!!
 This baby was born premature at 7 months in this same old filthy nasty house!
 But they have no milk and the baby is definitely malnourished.
 I’m in love with SoChaDah!

 Poverty doesn’t have to be dirty.
 But here there are dirty diapers open on the porch.
 Everywhere you look is filthy.
 The smell is nauseating.
 There’s the husband in the back bedroom using opium.
 Oh dear Father, I prayed silently, how can I help these poor people?
 And there are so many more like this.
 Innocent little children are brought into this squalor.